sti-beshev/google-drive-backup/README.md

 **--drive_id** ID of the folder which you want to download.
 By default, entire "My Drive" is downloaded.

-**--export** Defines the export format for native Google Documents and Spreadsheets: Microsoft Office (MSO), OpenOffice (OO), or PDF.
-By default, export to OpenOffice format (.odt and .ods files).
+**--export** Defines the export format for native Google Documents, Spreadsheets, and Presentations: Microsoft Office (MSO), OpenOffice (OO), or PDF.
+By default, export to OpenOffice format (.odt for Gdocs; .ods for Gspreadsheets; .pptx for presentations).